-Because the election of directors is determined on the basis of a plurality of the votes cast, abstentions have no effect on the outcome of the election of Class I directors.
-Broker non-votes will also have no direct effect on the outcome of the election of Class I directors.
+Because the election of directors is determined on the basis of a plurality of the votes cast, abstentions have no effect on the outcome of the election of Class II directors, although they will result in a director receiving fewer votes.
 Because the approval of a majority of shares present and entitled to vote is required to ratify the appointment of Deloitte & Touche LLP as our independent public accountants, abstentions have the effect of a vote against that proposal.
+Broker non-votes will have no direct effect on the outcome of the election of Class II directors or on the ratification of our independent public accountants.

-What are the fiscal year end dates?
+What are the fiscal year-end dates?

-This proxy statement provides information about the matters to be voted on at the 2014 Annual Meeting of Stockholders and additional information about Potbelly and its executive officers and directors.
-Some of the information is provided as of the end of our 2012 or 2013 fiscal years as well as some information being provided as of a more current date.
-Our fiscal year 2012 ended on December 30, 2012 and our fiscal year 2013 ended on December 29, 2013.
+This proxy statement provides information about the matters to be voted on at the 2015 Annual Meeting of Stockholders and additional information about Potbelly and its executive officers and directors.
+Some of the information is provided as of the end of our 2013 or 2014 fiscal years as well as some information being provided as of a more current date.
+Our fiscal year 2013 ended on December 29, 2013 and our fiscal year 2014 ended on December 28, 2014.